 Mortgage loans sold to investors by the Company, and which were believed to have met investor and agency underwriting guidelines at the time of sale, may be subject to repurchase or indemnification in the event of specific default by the borrower or subsequent discovery that underwriting standards were not met.
 The Company may, upon mutual agreement, agree to repurchase the loans or indemnify the investor against future losses on such loans.
 In such cases, the Company bears any subsequent credit loss on the loans.
 As appropriate, the Company establishes mortgage repurchase reserves related to various representations and warranties that reflect management's estimate of losses.
-As of December 31, 2023, the repurchase reserve was immaterial to the financial statements.
+Historically, losses related to repurchased mortgage loans has not been material.